MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-policies.md

 When you assign the policy package, it's immediately assigned to the group.
 However, note that the propagation of the policy assignment to members of the group is performed as a background operation and may take some time, depending on the size of the group.
 The same is true when a policy is unassigned from a group, or when members are added to or removed from a group.

 > [!IMPORTANT]
-> Before you get started, it's important to understand precedence rules and group assignment ranking.
+> Before you get started, it's important to understand [precedence rules](#precedence-rules) and [group assignment ranking](#group-assignment-ranking).
 Make sure you read and understand the concepts in [What you need to know about policy assignment to groups](#what-you-need-to-know-about-policy-assignment-to-groups) earlier in this article.

-### Using the Microsoft Teams admin center
+### Using the Microsoft Teams admin center (coming soon)

 Policy package assignment to groups in the Microsoft Teams admin center is coming soon.
 Check back here for the latest updates.